jpsxlr8/Blockchain/README.md

 # Blockchain
-All repositories related to bitcoin,blockchain and their implementation.
+All things related to bitcoin, blockchain, and their implementation.